Font Loading & Delivery Strategies: Technical Blueprint for Performance & Typography

 • Fallback Stack: font-family: 'CustomVar', system-ui, -apple-system, sans-serif;

-• Tradeoff: Higher initial payload vs. reduced network roundtrips
+• Tradeoff: Higher initial payload vs. fewer network roundtrips and one cache entry

 Runtime Control & API Integration

 Declarative CSS lacks precise load state awareness.
 Utilize CSS Font Loading API Implementation for precise swap triggers and class toggling.
-Await document.fonts.ready before triggering layout-sensitive animations or canvas text rendering.
+Await document.fonts.ready for a one-time signal that all declared fonts have settled before triggering layout-sensitive animations or canvas text rendering.

 Framework hydration sync requires careful timing.
 Blocking React or Vue hydration until fonts load degrades INP and Time to Interactive (TTI).
 Instead, render with fallbacks, then apply a .fonts-loaded class for progressive enhancement.